erdincka/satellite/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request with your chang es.
+Please open an issue or submit a pull request with your changes.

 ## License